LevInteractive/dwarf/README.md

 ### Usage

 See [start-dev.sh](start-dev.sh) for a complete list of available environmental variables.
+To use in a docker container, we have an image [here](https://hub.docker.com/r/levinteractive/dwarf/tags/).

 #### GET `/{short-hash}` -> 301 redirection